rikyoz/bit7z/README.md

 + Configuring bit7z to use UTF-16 encoded wide strings (i.e., `std::wstring`) by enabling the `BIT7Z_USE_NATIVE_STRING` option via CMake.
   + If your program is Windows-only, or you already use wide strings on Windows, this might be the best choice since it will avoid any internal string conversions (7-zip always uses wide strings).
   + This option makes developing cross-platform applications slightly inconvenient since you'll still have to use `std::string` on POSIX systems.
-  + The library provides a `BIT7Z_STRING` macro function for defining wide string literals on Windows and narrow ones on other platforms.
+  + The library provides a type alias `bit7z::tstring` and a macro function `BIT7Z_STRING` for defining wide string variables and literals on Windows and narrow ones on other platforms.
   + You must programmatically set the standard input and output encoding to UTF-16 to correctly read and print Unicode characters:

     ```cpp